Girgias/php-rfcs/container-offset-behaviour.md

-Although the concept of leading numeric strings has been mostly been removed with the [Saner numeric strings RFC](https://wiki.php.net/rfc/saner-numeric-strings) due to backwards compatibility concerns some part of the engine are still aware of them, string offsets being one of such case.
+Although the concept of leading numeric strings has been mostly been removed with the [Saner numeric strings RFC](https://wiki.php.net/rfc/saner-numeric-strings) due to backwards compatibility concerns some part of the engine are still aware of them, string offsets being one such case.

 ##### Numeric integer